-I’ve heard about this phenomena called vegan lox, and did some research by watching a few videos on this.
+I’ve heard about this phenomenon called vegan lox and did some research by watching a few videos on this.

 I decided to try my hand at making my own base recipe.
 Being born in Scandinavia I have a few different salmon dishes from my childhood to think back on to recreate.

 I’m using the salt-baking method.
 I’m also experimenting with a steamed version.
 I’ll keep you updated on that one.
 I’m going to make the perfect version for Christmas with a real melt-in-your-moth texture with a smokey finish.

 This vegan smoked “salmon” is actually quite perfect on the vegan Christmas table or for brunch.
 In the picture above I’ve served it true Scandi style on a rye bread, with vegan Crème fraîche, topped with fresh lemon juice and chopped chives.
 Delish!

 Oven temperature: 175 C

 - 4 pc organic carrots